 First, grab a giant pot and sauté onions in olive oil until tender.

-After a minute or two, you’ll add all the beans, corn, diced tomatoes, chicken, and chicken broth.
+After a minute or two, add all the beans, corn, diced tomatoes, chicken, and chicken broth.
 Stir to combine and bring to a boil.
 Once it’s boiling, reduce to a simmer and simmer for 30 minutes or 2 hours.
-This one is seriously so forgiving.
+This recipe is seriously so forgiving.

 Right before you’re ready to serve the chili, melt in the cheese, or save it and sprinkle it on the top.